particle-iot/docs/src/content/firmware/tracker-edge/tracker-edge-firmware.md

 {{collapse op="end"}}

+## Configuration schema

+The configuration schema specifies all of the elements that can be cloud-configured via the [Particle console](https://console.particle.io/).
+The panels vary depending on whether the product is a Tracker One or Monitor One product.
+You can also customize the panels with options specific to your product.

+{{!-- BEGIN do not edit content below, it is automatically generated a0a2120c-78c7-4d51-84af-062f116d70be --}}

+### Location tab

+Configuration for published locations.

+#### Radius Trigger (meters) configuration

+Publish location if it has moved this many meters from the last publish.
+0 for unused.

+#### Maximum location update frequency (every n seconds) configuration

+Never publish location information more often than this setting.

+#### Minimum location update frequency (every n seconds) configuration

+Always publish location, when possible, this often

+#### Minimize Data configuration

+If enabled, publish minimal location with only latitude and longitude.
+If disabled, publish additional information including speed, heading, etc.

+#### Publish on GPS lock configuration

+If enabled, a change in GPS lock status will trigger a location publish, which will happen after the Minimum Interval has passed.

+#### Acknowledge location publishes configuration

+If enabled, the device will expect cloud acknowledgement of location publishes and retry sending if cloud is unresponsive.
+If disabled, the device will publish location messages and not account for cloud acknowledgement (fire-and-forget).
+See https://docs.particle.io/reference/device-cloud/api/#tracker-configuration-events for more information

+#### Enhanced location configuration

+If enabled, the cloud will process and send enhanced geolocation events based on GNSS, WiFi access points, and cellular tower triangulation.

+#### Publish cellular tower data configuration

+If enabled, the device will collect nearby cellular towers and publish details with location events.

+#### Publish GNSS data configuration

+If enabled, the device will utilize the GNSS module to generate and publish geolocation coordinates with location events.

+#### Publish WiFi access point data configuration

+If enabled, the device will collect nearby WiFi access points and publish details with location events.

+#### Call back to device with enhanced location data configuration

+If enabled, the cloud will send an enhanced geolocation to the device based on GNSS, WiFi access points, and cellular tower triangulation.

+### Store and Forward tab

+Configuration for Store and Forward.
+*Added in version 18*

+#### Store and Forward configuration

+If enabled, the device will store unpublished location publishes to the local filesystem when offline and publish them when back online.

+#### Storage Size Limit configuration

+Size in kilobytes to limit storage on the local filesytem for unpublished messages.

+#### Discard Policy configuration

+When storage size limit is exceeded drop_old deletes the oldest logged publish to retry, drop_new deletes the newest

+### Motion tab

+Configuration for motion detection.

+#### Movement Sensitivity configuration

+If not disabled, device will publish location if it detects movement.
+Low sensitivity requires a large motion to publish.

+#### High-G configuration

+If enabled, device will publish location if it detects a High-G acceleration event.

+### Temperature tab

+Configuration for temperature thresholding.

+#### High temperature threshold (Celsius) configuration

+Publish location once if temperature is greater than or equal to threshold.
+The temperature will be required to be less than the high threshold minus hysteresis to clear event, when latching, or publish again when latching disabled.
+Hysteresis must be valid.

+#### High temperature monitoring configuration

+If enabled, compare current temperature against high threshold.

+#### High temperature event latching. configuration

+Enable latching of high temperature trigger event until temperature has fallen below hysteresis level; otherwise, generate one high temperature event.

+#### Low temperature threshold (Celsius) configuration

+Publish location once if temperature is less than or equal to threshold.
+The temperature will be required to be more than the low threshold plus hysteresis to clear event, when latching, or publish again when latching disabled.
+Hysteresis must be valid.

+#### Low temperature monitoring. configuration

+If enabled, compare current temperature against low threshold.

+#### Low temperature event latching. configuration

+Enable latching of low temperature trigger event until temperature has risen above hysteresis level; otherwise, generate one low temperature event.

+#### Hysteresis temperature threshold (Celsius) configuration

+Hysteresis threshold applied to high and low thresholds to allow further temperature publishes.
+0.0 for unused.

+### RGB LED tab

+Configuration for the Particle RGB LED.

+#### Type configuration

+Can control the LED to be off, default Particle RGB behavior or custom tracker behavior.

+### Sleep tab

+Configuration for low power operation.
+Supported in Asset Tracker Firmware v10 and later *Added in version 10*

+#### Sleep Mode configuration

+If enabled, device will operate with low power states during inactive periods.
+The device will be inaccessible while in low power states

+#### Post Publish Execution Time configuration

+Minimum duration, in seconds, of guaranteed execution time after publishing and before entering sleep.

+#### Maximum Connecting Time configuration

+Maximum duration, in seconds, to wait for a cellular connected state and GNSS lock before publish.

+### Tracker tab

+Configuration for Tracker specific settings

+#### USB Command configuration

+If enabled, device will parse incoming commands on USB.

+### Device Monitoring tab

+Configuration for device monitoring specific settings *Added in version 18*

+#### Device Monitoring configuration

+If enabled, device will publish metrics and fault details.

+### Geofence tab

+Configuration for geofencing settings
+*Added in version 17*

+#### Wake interval (every n seconds) configuration

+If device is configured for sleep, periodic interval to wake in order to evaluate geofences.

+#### Zone 1 configuration

+Configuration for Zone 1 settings.

+##### Enable configuration

+If enabled, the zone will be evaluated by the device.

+##### Shape configuration

+Shape of the geofence.

+##### Latitude (Degrees) configuration

+Latitudinal coordinate for the center point of the geofence.

+##### Longitude (Degrees) configuration

+Longitudinal coordinate for the center point of the geofence.

+##### Radius (Meters) configuration

+Defines circular area covered by the geofence.

+##### Publish inside zone configuration

+If enabled, publish event when the device is inside the zone.

+##### Publish outside zone configuration

+If enabled, publish event when the device is outside the zone.

+##### Publish on enter zone configuration

+If enabled, publish event when the device has entered the zone.

+##### Publish on exit zone configuration

+If enabled, publish event when the device has exited the zone.

+##### Time Before Trigger (Seconds) configuration

+Amount of time the device is inside or outside the zone before triggering an event.

+#### Zone 2 configuration

+Configuration for Zone 2 settings.

+##### Enable configuration

+If enabled, the zone will be evaluated by the device.

+##### Shape configuration

+Shape of the geofence.

+##### Latitude (Degrees) configuration

+Latitudinal coordinate for the center point of the geofence.

+##### Longitude (Degrees) configuration

+Longitudinal coordinate for the center point of the geofence.

+##### Radius (Meters) configuration

+Defines circular area covered by the geofence.

+##### Publish inside zone configuration

+If enabled, publish event when the device is inside the zone.

+##### Publish outside zone configuration

+If enabled, publish event when the device is outside the zone.

+##### Publish on enter zone configuration

+If enabled, publish event when the device has entered the zone.

+##### Publish on exit zone configuration

+If enabled, publish event when the device has exited the zone.

+##### Time Before Trigger (Seconds) configuration

+Amount of time the device is inside or outside the zone before triggering an event.

+#### Zone 3 configuration

+Configuration for Zone 3 settings.

+##### Enable configuration

+If enabled, the zone will be evaluated by the device.

+##### Shape configuration

+Shape of the geofence.

+##### Latitude (Degrees) configuration

+Latitudinal coordinate for the center point of the geofence.

+##### Longitude (Degrees) configuration

+Longitudinal coordinate for the center point of the geofence.

+##### Radius (Meters) configuration

+Defines circular area covered by the geofence.

+##### Publish inside zone configuration

+If enabled, publish event when the device is inside the zone.

+##### Publish outside zone configuration

+If enabled, publish event when the device is outside the zone.

+##### Publish on enter zone configuration

+If enabled, publish event when the device has entered the zone.

+##### Publish on exit zone configuration

+If enabled, publish event when the device has exited the zone.

+##### Time Before Trigger (Seconds) configuration

+Amount of time the device is inside or outside the zone before triggering an event.

+#### Zone 4 configuration

+Configuration for Zone 1 settings.

+##### Enable configuration

+If enabled, the zone will be evaluated by the device.

+##### Shape configuration

+Shape of the geofence.

+##### Latitude (Degrees) configuration

+Latitudinal coordinate for the center point of the geofence.

+##### Longitude (Degrees) configuration

+Longitudinal coordinate for the center point of the geofence.

+##### Radius (Meters) configuration

+Defines circular area covered by the geofence.

+##### Publish inside zone configuration

+If enabled, publish event when the device is inside the zone.

+##### Publish outside zone configuration

+If enabled, publish event when the device is outside the zone.

+##### Publish on enter zone configuration

+If enabled, publish event when the device has entered the zone.

+##### Publish on exit zone configuration

+If enabled, publish event when the device has exited the zone.

+##### Time Before Trigger (Seconds) configuration

+Amount of time the device is inside or outside the zone before triggering an event.

+{{!-- END do not edit content above, it is automatically generated --}}

 ## Development device setup

 If you are going to develop firmware for the Tracker One or Tracker SoM, you have to perform a few additional steps.